 Adults experience tooth loss for a number of reasons including periodontal disease, facial trauma, and severe tooth decay.
 Regardless of the cause of tooth loss, it’s essential for patients to replace missing teeth as quickly as possible to protect oral health.
 If missing teeth are not replaced, a number of oral health concerns arise including diminished jawbone density, lost gum tissue volume, and shifting of surrounding teeth.
 Patients who are missing one or more teeth, but wish to retain their remaining healthy teeth may want to consider fixed bridges or partials.
 Contact our dedicated team to schedule your appointment today.

 Dental Crown Supported Fixed Bridges

 Partials fill gaps in patients’ smiles, fitting between healthy teeth like a puzzle piece.
-These prosthetics are created by shaping a gum colored base to fill dental gaps.
+These prosthetics are created by shaping a gum-colored base to fill dental gaps.
 Replacement teeth are attached to this base to restore patients’ smiles.
-They are held in place by metal clasps connected to remaining teeth.
+They are held in place by metal clasps connected to the remaining teeth.